PranavKodin/indian-meme-archive/README.md

 *   **Classic Memes:** Memes that have stood the test of time and become iconic.
 *   **Meme Formats:** Documentation of popular meme templates and their variations.

+NOTE:- It will not consist of posts that are made form the raw meme templates

 ## Contribution

 We welcome contributions from the community!
 If you have a meme you believe should be archived, or if you can provide context and categorization for existing memes, please: